 PREVENT

-Posted December 18, 2020
+Posted December 11, 2023

 Snow, ice and frigid temperatures can leave you more vulnerable to injuries and aggravate existing joint issues.
 Before you go outside, review these safety tips:

 Winter injuries can happen to anyone, whether you participate in winter sports or not.
-Here are some of the most common causes of winter injuries:
+Here are some of the most common causes of winter orthopedic injuries:

-Ice can be hard to see and can make your everyday routines hazardous.
-Falls are the leading cause of injury among older Americans, according to the CDC.
 Hip fractures are among the most severe injuries, especially for older adults who are at an increased risk due to osteoporosis or weakened bones.
 This is an emergency that requires urgent surgical treatment by an orthopedic surgeon.

 Shoveling snow is a chore and a workout that can aggravate existing joint issues and quickly increase your blood pressure and risk of a heart attack.
 The repetitive movements can cause shoulder, neck or back issues.
 If you have a heart condition or other health concerns, talk with your doctor about risk factors.